 program beneficiaries.
-The effective date for physician billing privileges "is the later of . . . [t]he date of filing" a subsequently-approved enrollment application or "[t]he date that the supplier first began furnishing services at a new practice location."
-42 C.F.R. § 424.520(d) (emphasis added).
-The date of filing is the date the Medicare contractor receives an application.
+For non-physician practitioners, the effective date for billing privileges is the later of the date of filing a subsequently-approved enrollment application or the date he first began furnishing services at a new practice location.
+42 C.F.R. § 424.520(d).
+The date of filing is the date the Medicare contractor receives an application that is approved.
 Karthik Ramaswamy, M.D., DAB No. 2563 at 3 (2014).

-If a physician meets all program requirements, CMS allows it to bill retrospectively for up to "thirty days prior to [the] effective date if circumstances precluded enrollment in advance of providing services to Medicare beneficiaries...."
-42 C.F.R. § 424.521(a)(1).
+If a non-physician practitioner meets all program requirements, CMS allows him to bill retrospectively for up to 30 days prior to the effective date "if circumstances precluded enrollment in advance of providing services to Medicare beneficiaries" 42 C.F.R. § 424.521(a)(1).

 The Medicare contractors have created much confusion because they are inclined to conflate the effective date with the retrospective billing date, as the contractor did in this case.
 CMS Ex.
-2. The reconsidered determination offers a slight improvement because it notes that Petitioner Appling's application was received on June 9, 2015, but it nevertheless mischaracterizes the "effective date" as May 10.
+2. The reconsidered determination offers a slight improvement because it notes that Petitioner Kline's application was received on June 9, 2015, but it nevertheless mischaracterizes the "effective date" as May 10.
 CMS Ex.
-4 at 2.
+5 at 2.
 In fact, May 10 is the retrospective billing date.
-The distinction is important; I have the authority to review "[t]he effective date of . . . supplier approval."
+The distinction is important; I have the authority to review "the effective date of . . . supplier approval."
 42 C.F.R. § 498.3(b)(15).
 But nothing in the regulations gives me the authority to review CMS's determinations regarding retrospective billing.

-Here, on June 9, 2015, the Medicare contractor received Petitioner's electronically-filed enrollment application, CMS Form 855I.
+Here, on June 9, 2015, the Medicare contractor received Petitioner's enrollment application, CMS Form 855I.
 CMS Ex.
-1. The contractor subsequently approved that enrollment application.
+1; see CMS Ex.
+7. The contractor subsequently approved that enrollment application.
 Thus, the date Petitioner filed his subsequently-approved enrollment application - June 9, 2015 - is the correct effective date of his enrollment.

-Petitioner, however, explains that, when the prior owner of the medical practice died, several of his patients were hospitalized, requiring follow-up care, which Petitioner Appling provided.
+Petitioner, however, explains that, when the prior owner of the medical practice died, several of his patients were hospitalized, requiring follow-up care, which Petitioner Kline provided.
 Although he filed his enrollment application as quickly as he could, he will not be reimbursed for the services he provided unless CMS grants him an earlier enrollment date.
 See 42 C.F.R. § 424.505 (providing that a supplier must be enrolled in the Medicare program in order to receive payment).

-As CMS points out, however, the regulations simply do not allow for an earlier date of enrollment, and I am bound by the regulations.
+The regulations simply do not allow for an earlier date of enrollment, and I am bound by the regulations.
 See US Ultrasound, DAB No. 2302 at 8 (2010) (holding that neither the ALJ nor the Board is authorized to provide equitable relief by reimbursing or enrolling a supplier who does not meet statutory or regulatory requirements).